-the declaration, because world Jewish opinion would then swing behind Britain and the Allies, and not against them, especially in revolutionary Russia, and the United States, where the majority of Jews, (or so they had been convinced by Weizmann), were pro-Zionist.
+Despite the concerns of Lord Curzon, the Cabinet meeting of 31 October was persuaded by Balfour's arguments that there was a vital propaganda asset to be gained by making the declaration, because world Jewish opinion would then swing behind Britain and the Allies, and not against them, especially in revolutionary Russia, and the United States, where the majority of Jews, (or so they had been convinced by Weizmann), were pro-Zionist.
 Balfour gathered that all the Cabinet were 'now agreed that from a purely diplomatic and political point of view it was desirable that some declaration favourable to the aspirations of the Jewish nationalists should now be made'.
 If such an assurance could be given then 'we should be able to carry on an extremely useful propaganda both in Russia and America'.
+62

 The motives articulated by the War Cabinet for finally approving the Declaration were therefore pragmatic ones, related to an assessment of Britain's war interests.
 But this 'propaganda asset' explanation should not obscure why Balfour and Lloyd George were disposed to the Zionist cause in the first place.
-On a number of later occasions Balfour explained that his heartfelt desire had been to give the Jewish people what he regarded as their rightful home.
+On a number of later occasions Balfour explained that his heartfelt desire had been to give the Jewish people what he regarded as their rightful home.63

-Leonard Stein, the highly placed Zionist historian of the Declaration, observes that this sympathy for the homelessness of the Jews might 'have little to do with the War Cabinet's conscious motives for approving the Declaration, but without this background neither its origins nor its significance can be understood'.
+Leonard Stein, the highly placed Zionist historian of the Declaration, observes that this sympathy for the homelessness of the Jews might 'have little to do with the War Cabinet's conscious motives for approving the Declaration, but without this background neither its origins nor its significance can be understood'.64